PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Character Creation.md

 Human, typically intellectual and proper.
 A noble may be a **Misting**, **Mistborn**, or have **no powers**
 ### Skaa
 Human, physically hardy.
 Difficult to effectively impossible to tell the difference between a noble and skaa.
+Skaa tend to be slightly shorter and very few have fair hair
 Full-blooded skaa have **no powers**.
 Half-Noble skaa may be a **Misting** or a **Mistborn**.
 ### Terris
 Human, collected and humble
-A Terris may be a **Feruchemist** or have **no powers**.
+Very tall, averaging between six to six and a half feet tall in males and five and a half to six feet tall in females A Terris may be a **Feruchemist** or have **no powers**.
+Tend to be educated, many being taught for a year or two before being placed in their roles by Obligators
 ### Kandra
 Kandra are fucked up and weird
 If you are a kandra, you have **mimicry**.